Iyedchaabane/Monolithic-Quiz-Platform/README.md

 1. Clone or download this repository to your local machine.

-2. Set up a PostgreSQL database and configure the database connection in the `application.properties` file.
+2. Set up a PostgreSQL database and configure the database connection in the `application.yml` file.

 3. Build and run the Spring Boot application.